-This legendary and famous look is definitely not for everybody, however, if you or your girlfriend have coily hair or simply think you have what it takes to rock the renowned hairstyle, then this guide should be of your interest.
+This legendary and famous look is not for everybody; however, if you or your girlfriend have coily hair or think you have what it takes to rock the renowned hairstyle, this guide should be of interest.

-This trend also known as crochet braids is really a technique to attach hair extensions under the cornrows and keep it fix through tiny knots.
+This trend, also known as crochet braids, is a technique to attach hair extensions under the cornrows and fix them through tiny knots.
 It gets the name because you’ll need a crochet needle to loop the crocheted hair.
-Is not considered a weave because instead of a weft, it utilizes loose hair.
+It is not considered a weave because instead of a weft, it utilizes loose hair.

-Crochet hair is done in order to make your afro stand out, thanks to its versatility you’ll be able to wear a number of updos and forget about the boring same style.
+Crochet hair is done to make your afro stand out; thanks to its versatility, you’ll be able to wear several updos and forget about the same boring style.

-Silky and fantastic crochet hair may seem intimidating at first, the different types of crochet hair may make your hair spin and have you feel overwhelmed.
+Silky and fantastic crochet hair may seem intimidating.
+First, the different types of crochet hair may make your hair spin and have you feeling overwhelmed.
 You are not alone.

 With this guide, you’ll be able to identify the different types of crochet hair and pick out which is the right option for you.

-Crochet braids will definitely not cause any harm to your natural hair.
-In fact, they are considered a fantastic protective hair option.
+Crochet braids will not cause any harm to your natural hair.
+They are considered a fantastic protective hair option.

-With your crochet hair, you’ll still be able to change hair color, texture, length, and style; all without having to compromise your natural curl pattern.
-That said, it is important to provide the right maintenance.
+With your crochet hair, you’ll still be able to change hair color, texture, length, and style, all without having to compromise your natural curl pattern.
+That said, it is essential to provide the proper maintenance.

 What’s better, you will still be able to quickly get to your scalp and keep it clean when you’re shampooing.
-As an added bonus, crochet braids don’t require heat styling, which is always a win when retaining length.
+As a bonus, crochet braids don’t require heat styling, which is always a win when retaining length.

 What Is The Best Hair For Crochet?

-There’s really no right answer here, you can either choose between human or synthetic hair and see which one you like best.
+There’s no correct answer here; you can choose between human or synthetic hair and see which one you like best.